|

 Turns back on Undo support for a file after calling DisableUndo.
 Undo is automatically turned on after the script is finished.

 Executes an external application using the given program and arguments.
-Returns true if successful or false if an error occurred.
+Returns 0 if successful or a negative number if an error occurred.

 If the wait argument is true, this function waits for the external application to finish